 Other items that will cause the inspection to fail include, but are not limited to:

 - Gas, electric, and water service is not turned on.
 All appliances, including the heater, will be tested and inspected.

 - Stove & refrigerator not in the unit or not in working condition at the time of inspection.
 (If the tenant is required to furnish appliances, these will be re-inspected once they are installed in the unit.)

 - Deadbolts installed on doors instead of thumb bolts (fire hazard).

-- Windows without permanently attached locks, windows that do not open properly, and barred windows without a safety release.
+- Windows without permanently attached locks or barred windows without a safety release.